Holy Himalaya Eco Trek

 6 Hours Drive

 After breakfast, we get on a 4-hour drive through terraced fields and rolling hills to reach Yamphudin in Taplejung, where we'll spend the night.
 Following lunch, there will be time to explore this fascinating town, renowned for its numerous Buddhist gompas.
-One of these gompas is particularly notable for its butter lamps, which have been burning continuously for 400 years.
-Outside, a stream turns prayer wheels, sending the mantra “om mane padme hum” to the heavens.
-This serene and spiritually enriching experience adds a unique charm to our visit to Taplejung.
+Of these, one gompa is famous for its butter lamps that keep burning for 400 years.
+Outside, a stream turns the prayer wheels to send the mantra "om mane padme hum" to the heavens.
+It has been such a serene and spiritually enriching experience-outwardly an addition of unique charm to our visit to Taplejung.

 4